What we do and how we do it

 If you live in the UK, you can Try Before You Buy.
 Choose any instrument to be delivered to your home for a one week trial.

-We'll arrange for a delivery on a day of your choice (before 10.30 am if this service is available in your area).
+We'll arrange for a delivery on a day of your choice.
 If you decide that the instrument isn't right for you, we'll arrange for it to be picked up on a day of your choice.
 Unless otherwise stated, the bassoon is insured by us during this period against theft or loss by a third party, but you are responsible for any damage caused while in your possession.
-If you decide to buy the instrument, we deduct the cost of the return postage from the price.

 How do I sell a bassoon on commission?